kubernetes/kops/docs/getting_started/digitalocean.md

 export S3_ENDPOINT=nyc3.digitaloceanspaces.com # this can also be ams3.digitaloceanspaces.com or sgp1.digitaloceanspaces.com depending on where you created your Spaces bucket export S3_ACCESS_KEY_ID=<access-key-id>  # where <access-key-id> is the Spaces API Access Key for your bucket export S3_SECRET_ACCESS_KEY=<secret-key>  # where <secret-key> is the Spaces API Secret Key for your bucket

-# this is required since DigitalOcean support is currently in alpha so it is feature gated
-export KOPS_FEATURE_FLAGS="AlphaAllowDO"
 ```

 ## Creating a Single Master Cluster